happo/docs/website/docs/ignoring-diffs.md

   report](reviewing-diffs.md#acceptingrejecting-a-report) instead).
 - ❌ You're having spurious diffs where some images/fonts won't load (reach out to us instead — this might be a bug)

+## Global effect

+Ignored diffs apply to all future and past Happo reports.
+This can lead to some confusion when your Happo build status (in e.g. GitHub) shows a number of diffs, but the Happo report page shows fewer diffs (or even none).
+Build statuses aren't updated when you ignore a diff, you still need to [manually approve or reject](reviewing-diffs.md).